Zymo-Research/docker-bcl2fastq/README.md

 For Microbiomics samples, set mismatch to 0.

 MiniSeq and MiSeq can be processed by by the new bcl2fastq version 2.17 too.

+For any issues run the docker container in -it and bash mode instead of -d mode.